33rd Filmfare Awards

-The 33rd Filmfare Awards were held in 1986, in Mumbai, India.
+The 33rd Filmfare Awards were held in 1987, in Mumbai, India for the films released in the year 1985.

-Ram Teri Ganga Maili and Saagar led the ceremony with 10 nominations each, followed by Meri Jung and Tawaif with 7 nominations.
+Ram Teri Ganga Maili and Saagar led the ceremony with 10 nominations each, followed by Meri Jung and Tawaif with 7 nominations each.

 Ram Teri Ganga Maili won 5 awards, including Best Film and Best Director (for Raj Kapoor), thus becoming the most-awarded film at the ceremony.